DevMC7/Thermite/README.md

+---
+description: Thermite is a common library that makes modding easier
+---

 # Thermite

-A common library to make modding easier
-Wiki coming soon...
+(WIP) Features:

+* Config Library that supports ClothConfig and YACL
+* Auto-registration for items and blocks